Northridge Mall (Wisconsin)

 Northridge Mall was a shopping mall located in the northern part of Milwaukee, Wisconsin that first opened in August 1972.
 It was developed by Taubman Centers.
 The mall's original anchor stores were JCPenney, Sears, Boston Store, and Gimbels.
 Gimbels was sold to Marshall Field's, then H. C. Prange Co., and finally Younkers.
-The mall underwent a period of decline and was shuttered in 2003.
+The mall underwent a period of decline and was shuttered in 2003, and remained vacant until it was demolished in 2025.